-- I. produces a structure with ferrite and austeniticmartensitic particles - II. produces a carbide-free acicular structure or conventional upper bainite - III. produces conventional lower bainite - Figure 19: Schematic Representation of Transformation in a Low-Carbon Alloy Steel (Source: Habracken/Economopoulas, Ref 11)
+- I. produces a structure with ferrite and austenitic-martensitic particles - II. produces a carbide-free acicular structure or conventional upper bainite - III. produces conventional lower bainite

+Figure 19.
+Schematic Representation of Transformation in a Low-Carbon Alloy Steel (Source: Habracken/Economopoulos, Ref.
+11)

-Figure 20: Temperature/Composition Morphology Map (Source: Reynolds, et al, Ref 18)
+Figure 20.
+Temperature/Composition Morphology Map (Source: Reynolds, et al., Ref.
+18)

-Figure 21: Effect of Transformation Temperature on Tensile Strength (Source: Pickering, Ref 13)
+Figure 21.
+Effect of Transformation Temperature on Tensile Strength (Source: Pickering, Ref.
+13)

-Habraken and Economopoulos (11) note that "the impact strength of lower bainite is generally higher than that of tempered martensite" (presumably at the same strength level).
-"Formation of upper bainite .... leads to severe loss of yield strength and appreciable embrittlement."
-This is, to some extent, consistent with the observation of Pickering (13) that lower bainites of considerable high strength can have impact transition temperatures lower than those of upper bainites having considerably lower strengths (Figure 23).
-Note however, that if the strength of the upper bainite drops low enough, the transistion temperature may be lower than the best lower bainite transistion temperature.
-Irvine (19) noted that for low carbon steels containing modestly high Mn and Cr levels (1.5 w/o each), the impact energy dropped as tensile strength increased, except that at very low transformation temperatures (where bainite would form), the impact energy increased modestly as tensile strength increased (Figure 24).
-The addition of 2 to 4 w/o Ni and 1 to 2 w/o Mo increased overall toughness by about 100% but retained the same pattern of behavior.
+high strength can have impact transition temperatures lower than those of upper bainites having considerably lower strengths (Figure 23).
+If the strength of the upper bainite drops low enough, however, the transition temperature may be lower than the best lower bainite transition temperature.
+Irvine [19] noted that for low-carbon steels containing modestly high Mn and Cr levels (1.5 w/o each), the impact energy dropped as tensile strength increased, except that at very low transformation temperatures (where bainite would form), the impact energy increased modestly as tensile strength increased (Figure 24).
+The addition of 2 to 4 w/o Ni and 1 to 2 w/o Mo increased overall toughness by about 100 percent but retained the same pattern of behavior.

-Alloying elements which are the essential ingredients of change in the transformation behavior also achieve significant improvements in strength.
+Alloying elements, which are the essential ingredients of change in the transformation behavior, also achieve significant improvements in strength.
 Figure 25 illustrates the effects of carbon and substitutional alloying elements on hardness.
 The tendency for hardness to increase is much less for bainitic structures than for martensitic structures.
-Of the substitutional alloy additions, chromium is perhaps the most effective strengthening addition with vanadiun next (though vanadium is usually added in much more modest amounts).
-Manganese and molybenum fall into an intermediate catagory with nickel having the least effect.
+Of the substitutional alloy additions, chromium is perhaps the most effective strengthening addition with vanadium next (though vanadium is usually added in much more modest amounts).
+Manganese and molybdenum fall into an intermediate category with nickel having the least effect.
 Manganese and chromium tend to be used most often because of their modest alloying costs.
 More will be said of this later.